RightToPrivacy/MACcleaner/README.md

 Or

-maccleaner (if you moved to /usr/bin or other executable path)
+command: maccleaner (if you moved to /usr/bin or other executable path.
+Step #4)

-follow the prompts and choose your wifi device & mode
+follow prompts and choose your wifi device name & mode

 # OR